HappyRay/testscribe/docs/index.markdown

 │                                        [required]                            │
 ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --output-root-dir        DIRECTORY  The root directory of the output test    │ │                                     files                                    │ │                                     [default: None]                          │
-│ --help                              Show this message and exit.              │ ╰──────────────────────────────────────────────────────────────────────────────╯
+│ --config-file        FILE  The config file [default: None]                   │ │ --help                     Show this message and exit.                       │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ```